shantoroy/shantoroy.github.io/_posts/2019-12-13-things-to-do-after-arriving-usa-as-graduate-student.md

 *  I-94 record
 *  Form I-20

+It will take around 10-20 minutes to be done.
+You will receive your SSN card within 2-3 weeks via mail.

 ##   Tax Exemption Form
 Tax treaty exemption means you will have to pay reduced amount of tax each year.
 In Texas, we actually have full salaries in first four months of a year.
 In other months, you will have the salary after deduction of tax amount.
 Anyway, you will have to fill up the following forms and submit thereby to designated person through post mail/ email.
 * Immigration Status Data Form